Reports Server

 Using Helm Commands:

-helm install kyverno -n kyverno nirmata/kyverno --create-namespace \
+helm install reports-server -n kyverno rs/reports-server --create-namespace \

 Note: Obtain the hostname, database name, PostgreSQL username, and password from your PostgreSQL instance.